How to Overcome Temptations

 2. The Miraculous Middle

-Am I standing firm in the "Already/Not Yet" tension, expecting God’s strength to bridge the gap between my current cravings and His promised discipline?
+Are you standing firm and expecting God’s strength to bridge the gap between your current cravings and His promised discipline?

 The Lesson: We live in the tension where our spirit is redeemed (Already), but our body still craves the "fleshpots of Egypt" (Not Yet).
 Miracles, like the healing of the epileptic boy in Matthew 17, happen when we refuse to let the "Not Yet" symptoms waver our "Already" faith.
 Stand firm in the middle, knowing God's power is the bridge.